Furi Review: “Bullet-hell battles in a psychedelic dreamland”

 Bullets scatter like cockroaches, creating an unpredictable sea of projectiles

 There are ways to replenish health, like blasting an enemy's green bullet or parrying a melee attack, but both come at a risk.
 Some bullets scatter like cockroaches, creating an unpredictable sea of projectiles, and countering a melee attack can be frustrating and sometimes a little unfair.
 As much as I loved these hectic bouts, some deaths felts unavoidable.
 Bosses are constantly mixing it up.
 Attacks used by previous bosses usually return the next time around with an added, often unpredictable, layer of difficulty.
 Enemies also signpost their melee attacks with a glint from their weapon, but I found this to be an unreliable indicator at times because the timing would often change from boss to boss (and sometimes between rounds).
 Success in Furi lives and dies on the lessons you learn from failing again and again, which I'm fine with, but I can see some people getting frustrated at poorly signalled attacks.
 Once you've whittled down their shield, the boss at hand will fall into a stunned and vulnerable state, allowing you to get all up in their grill.
 This leads to second half of any given match, dashing in for a twitch reflex dual.
-Order and receive your game now from Humble bundle!

 Click to buy Furi from Humble Bundle